 The library provides access to the college level sources that your instructors love!
 Books and eBooks, articles, streaming media and primary sources.
-Databases can be accessed off campus 24/7 from our database page--login with your COM ID# and last name. https://libquides.com.edu/az.php
+Databases can be accessed off campus 24/7 from our database page--login with your COM account. https://libguides.com.edu/az.php